-Course No: HSC.
-524 &525 Dissertation, Seminar &field work/ lab work 8CH
+Course No:HSC.
+524 &525 Dissertation, Seminar &field work/ lab work

 Each student has to carry out the dissertation work immediately after registration into Third Semester and submit the final dissertation containing Introduction, Literature review, objectives, Hypothesis, Methodology, Result & discussion, summary, conclusion, recommendation references etc for evaluation by one internal & one external examiner in the end of Fourth Semester.
 Appropriate field work/lab work will be done for the dissertation.
 The candidate has to submit two hard copies and a soft copy of the final dissertation to the head of the department.
 The H.O.D will invite the examiner for evaluation.
 The valuation of dissertation shall be followed by an open Viva voce through a PPT presentation.
-In the final dissertation evaluation (8CH), 50% weightage shall be given to continuous evaluation during the dissertation work, 25% to the evaluation of content and rest 25% to seminar presentation & viva voce by the examiner.
+In the final dissertation work, 25% to the evaluation of content and rest 25% to seminar presentation & viva voce by theexaminer.

-IDC:-HOME SCIENCE
+IDC :- HOME SCIENCE

-CO1 Remember and understand the basic concepts/Principles of Home Science CO2 Analyse the various concepts to understand the extention, communication and family management skills.
+CO1 Remember and understand the basic concepts/Principles of Home Science CO2 Analyse the various concepts to understand the extension, communication and family management skills.
 CO3 To understand the well being of the families and communities.
 CO4 To understand the basics of textile.